GiellaLT provides rule-based language technology aimed at minority and indigenous languages

 or higher of either speller or analyser/giella-XXX

 Adding maturity tags is done via GitHub topics, and can only be done by repo or organisation owners or admins.
-The topic tags corresponding to the labels above are as follows:
+It is also possible to use gut

 maturity-prod